vivqu/vivqu.github.io/_posts/2019-07-12-simulated-annealing.md

 <hr class="section-divider" />

-<footnote>This article was last updated on 07/12/2019. v1 took 9 hours to write, 8.25 hours to edit, 2.5 hours to draw the illustrations.</footnote>
+<footnote>This article was last updated on 07/12/2019. v1 is 4,102 words and took 9 hours to write, 8.25 hours to edit, 2.5 hours to draw the illustrations.</footnote>